[−][src]Attribute Macro pin_project_internal::pinned_drop

 pub trait PinnedDrop { fn drop(self: Pin<&mut Self>); }

 implemented.
-To drop a type that implements PinnedDrop
+To drop a type that implements PinnedDrop, use the [drop]

 In particular, it will never be called more than once, just like